stefan-hoeck/idris2-tutorial/src/Tutorial/Relations.md

 # Relations

-In the last couple of chapters, we looked at how to abstract over recurring patterns in pure, strongly typed, functional programming languages.
-We learned how to describe and run computations with side effects, how to sequence effectful computations to create more complex effectful computations, and how to describe folds and traversals over immutable data structures in a flexible and reusable way.
+In the last couple of chapters, we looked at how to abstract over recurring patterns in pure, strongly typed functional programming languages.
+We learned how to describe and run computations with side effects, how to sequence effectful computations to create more complex programs, and how to describe folds and traversals over immutable data structures in a flexible and reusable way.
 For programmers coming from languages like Haskell, OCaml, or Scala, most of these things are already well known.
-What sets Idris apart from these languages, is its support for first class types.
+What sets Idris apart from these languages, is its support for first class
+types: The ability to calculate types from values.
 We will therefore spend some time looking at how we can use dependent types to describe properties of and relations (or contracts) between *values*, and how we can use values of these dependent types as proofs that our functions behave